 PLTW Core Training is designed for flexibility and impact, these online sessions equip educators with the skills, confidence, and resources to bring real-world STEM learning to life.

-View our 2025-26 Winter & Spring Training Schedule
+View our 2025-26 Winter & Spring Training Schedule.

 Need help registering?
 Access our step-by-step tutorial.

 Start a new PLTW program or expand your existing program with one easy application!
-Most applications are due November 7, 2025, with additional opportunities closing on December 5, 2025.

 For nearly 30 years, Project Lead The Way (PLTW) has prepared PreK–12 students for careers, college, and life by equipping them with the STEM knowledge, credential preparation, transferable skills, and confidence to succeed.
 Our hands-on, real-world learning, deep industry partnerships and clear, scaffolded curriculum guide students from early career curiosity to postsecondary readiness.
 With strong professional development taught by a national network of more than 116,000 trained teachers in 12,200+ schools across all 50 states, PLTW enables schools to design scalable, future-focused programs that inspire students, empower educators, and connect learning to life after graduation.
 Learn more.